seafoam6/lets-kill-css/PITCHME.md

 ### Go read someone else's css

+CSS is a historic record.

-If you open a website, reading the CSS from top to bottom, you'll be reading a historic record of the css from begining to end.
+note: If you open a website, reading the CSS from top to bottom, you'll be reading a historic record of the css from begining to end.
 Typically at the begining you'll see clean intelligent focused styles.

 ---